Childhood and Education Journey of Jack Black in Timeline

 In 2012, Jack Black endorsed Barack Obama's re-election campaign.

-2015: Visit to Kampala with Comic Relief USA
+2015: Visit to Kampala for Red Nose Day

 In 2015, Jack Black visited Kampala as part of Comic Relief USA's Red Nose Day.

-On the day of Donald Trump's 2017 presidential inauguration, Jack Black and his Tenacious D bandmate Kyle Gass performed their 2006 protest song "The Government Totally Sucks".
+On the day of Donald Trump's 2017 presidential inauguration, Jack Black and Kyle Gass performed their 2006 protest song "The Government Totally Sucks".

-In June 2019, the suicide of Etika occurred, prompting Jack Black to participate in a Minecraft stream with PewDiePie on July 21, 2019 to raise money for the National Alliance on Mental Illness (NAMI).
+In June 2019, the suicide of Etika occurred, which led to Jack Black participating in a Minecraft stream with PewDiePie to raise money for the National Alliance on Mental Illness (NAMI) in July.

-Before the 2022 election, Jack Black hosted a letter and text writing party to rally VoteRiders volunteers engaged in educating eligible voters about voter ID requirements in their states.
+Before the 2022 election, Jack Black hosted a letter and text writing party to rally VoteRiders volunteers, educating voters about voter ID requirements and emphasizing the importance of issues on the ballot.